astral-projects/gomoku-web/docs/gomoku-backend-api.md

         - `page` - the page number (defaults to `1`);
         - `itemsPerPage` - the number of items per page (defaults to `10`);
 - All endpoints should be prefixed with `/api`.
-- For endpoints that automatically handle cookies for browser-based requests (`User-Agents:
-  Chrome, Firefox, Safari`), the browser sends cookies automatically with each request.
-  These cookies are included in the Cookie header of the request.
-The cookie will be set in the response header `Set-Cookie` and will be used in the next requests automatically.

 ### Home